crnozs/crnozs/README.md

 - 👋 Hi, I’m Ceren
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in Game Design and Game Development
-- 🌱 I’m currently learning C# and Unity
+- 🌱 I’m currently learning Unity and C#
 - 📫 How to reach me ozsayincerenn@gmail.com

 <!---